zathras777/pywind/README.md

 To get the data, see e.g. the [gendata.py](sample_scripts/gendata.py) sample script

-This will create a `GenerationData` object that will contain summary generation data covering the previous
+This will create a [GenerationData](pywind/bmreports/generation_type.py#L110) object that will contain summary generation data covering the previous 24 hours, 30 minutes, and instantaneous observations.

-- 24 hours
-- 30 minutes
-- instant

-Each period is available as a dict object containing the resultant values and time periods, e.g.
+Each period is available as a `dict` object containing the resultant values and time periods, e.g.
 ```python
 '24hours': {'start': datetime.datetime(2013, 3, 3, 10, 30),